ANOVA-Datasimplified/ANOVA-Datasimplified/README.md

 Contribute to our Github repository by submitting pull requests, sharing code and data, and collaborating with other members of the community.

 ### Contact Us
-If you have any questions or comments, please feel free to contact us at [email address].
+If you have any questions or comments, please feel free to contact us at anovaclub@gmail.com.
 We're always happy to hear from students who are passionate about data science!

 ### Contributors
 We would like to thank all of our contributors for their hard work and dedication to our club.
 This Github repository is a collaborative effort, and we couldn't do it without you!